Lammy23/Disaster-Relief-Program/src/main/java/IA3-brainstorm.md

 * I'll have to use recursion for familyRelation
 * I only need the two tables in the sql file - Inquirer & InquirerLog.
 Don't overthink it, focus on implementing the functions first.
+* I am not my user.
+I am not my user.
+I am not my user.
+I am not my user.
+I am not my user.
+I must explain everything in the README.
+* You have the create your locations.
+The user cannot create locations.
+*